The Green Hornet (2011 film): Critical response

 Kenneth Turan of the Los Angeles Times called it "[a]n anemic, 97-pound weakling of the action comedy persuasion ... a boring bromedy that features a hero who has no idea what he's even doing with mumblecore heroics instead of the real thing".

-Lou Lumenick of the New York Post found it "an overblown, interminable and unfunny update (in badly added 3-D)", and called star Rogen "miscast".
-British critic Peter Bradshaw of the British newspaper The Guardian, Britishly said: "Almost everything about the film is disappointing.
+British critic Peter Bradshaw of the newspaper The Guardian remarked that "almost everything about the film is disappointing.
 Christoph Waltz is under-par as the villain with nothing like the steely charisma of his Nazi in Inglourious Basterds".
 Richard Roeper gave the film a D+, calling it "a lazy, sloppy, unfunny comedy that makes almost no use of the 3-D technology", and judging that "it just falls flat".
-Roger Ebert gave it one star and called it "an almost unendurable demonstration of a movie with nothing to be about.
+Roger Ebert gave it one star out of four and called it "an almost unendurable demonstration of a movie with nothing to be about.
 Although it follows the rough storyline of previous versions of the title, it neglects the construction of a plot engine to pull us through".
 He also noted the poor use of 3-D and suggested it was added solely in order to charge extra.

-Elizabeth Weitzman of the New York Daily News gave it 3 stars out of 5, and commented that the "irreverently funny" film had "a vibe so casual you half expect star Seth Rogen to amble off screen and put his feet up on the seat next to you" and praising director Gondry's "sense of humor and acute visual skill" even while calling the movie "cheerfully unfocused".
+Elizabeth Weitzman of the New York Daily News gave it three and a half out of five stars, and commented that the "irreverently funny" film had "a vibe so casual you half expect star Seth Rogen to amble off screen and put his feet up on the seat next to you" and praising director Gondry's "sense of humor and acute visual skill" even while calling the movie "cheerfully unfocused".

-Paste ranked The Green Hornet as the 88th greatest superhero movie.
+Response from Seth Rogen

-Seth Rogen proclaimed the film as a "nightmare" in a 2013 interview with Marc Maron, saying that Sony executives paid little attention to the most expensive portions of the film, and its inflated budget.
+Rogen proclaimed the film as a "nightmare" in a 2013 interview with Marc Maron, saying that Sony Pictures Entertainment executives paid little attention to the most expensive portions of the film, and its inflated budget.